Setting Up Your Ecommerce Chart of Accounts: A Guide for Online Businesses

 Your bank account section should include all bank accounts and digital banks used for the business.
 Examples of digital banks include Paypal, Payoneer, and BlueVine.

 A note about Paypal: Paypal can function as a payment service provider (PSP) for your online store and can also act as bank.
-Cash is often transferred from your bank account or credit card to Paypal or from Paypal to your bank account.
-Make sure your Paypal transactions are not double-counted by treating these transactions as transfers and not as expenses.
+Cash is often transferred from your bank account or credit card to Paypal or from Paypal to your bank account. if you are using an accounting software, like Quickbooks, with a Paypal integration, make sure your Paypal transactions are not being double-counted by reviewing these transactions and treating them as transfers and not as expenses.
+If you are using an AI-native ecommerce accounting service like Finaloop, we'll automatically reconcile this and categorize it for you so you can be sure your transactions are not double-counted.

 2. Undeposited funds